3.2 Collaboration

 Are there differences in collaborating in teacher-centred education and student-centred education?
 What is the best strategy when collaborating?
 Can tutoring be seen as a form of collaboration?
 Does collaboration provide social capital?

-2.1 Different approach to whole class teaching or working independently
+2.1 Differences teaching the entire class or working independently

-In this way, students feel more at ease with each other.
-During independent work, students then choose from among all the students in the class whom they prefer to work with for that particular task.
-Breaking the preferred composition that students would choose for themselves contributes to the educational goal of Socialization.
+During independent work, students then have more options when choosing a fellow student to work with.
+Breaking the preferred composition that students would choose themselves contributes to the educational goal of Socialization.

 Lukianoff (2018), Greg and Jonathan Haidt